Introduction to General Education

 • If you completed college-level courses prior to coming to New Paltz, your pre-matriculation transfer credits may count toward your GE 5 program.
 Check your progress report for details.

-• GE knowledge and skills areas successfully completed at another SUNY campus will be accepted and applied to your degree at New Paltz.
+• GE knowledge and skills areas successfully completed at another SUNY campus will be considered complete at New Paltz.

 • If you earned a SUNY A.A. or A.S. degree and completed SUNY's minimum General Education requirement, your GE 5 program at New Paltz will be fully satisfied.